Trust Issues In A Relationship: Sources And Mental Health Effects

 One of the best things you can do for your relationship is not to neglect the importance of quality time.
 We so often get caught up in the busyness of our lives that we fail to dedicate enough time to our significant others.
 By scheduling date nights into your calendar or even just face-to-face time together, we can ensure that we don't lose connection with our partners, which is especially essential after you've been in a relationship long enough to develop a daily routine.

-Give them the benefit of the doubt
+Give your partner the benefit of the doubt

 It can be tempting to be suspicious around your partner if you have trust issues and suspect something is up—but this is the exact opposite of what you need to do to nourish your relationship properly.
 If you begin to suspect that you have an untrustworthy partner, give them the benefit of the doubt before trying to uncover some hidden plot